NativeScript/plugins/packages/background-http/README.md

 session: Session = session(id)
 ```
-Gets or creates a background download/upload session by id.
+Gets or creates a background http session by id.

 ---
 ### uploadFile()